T-5

 Thanks to Kevin Marti from Marti Auto Works we finally got a more detailed picture of the T 5 numbers produced in 1967-1973.
 Kevin has bought from Ford Motor Company their computerized production datas and due to a good connection with Gary Hanson and our club offered the relevant information free of charge..
 As 65/66-datas were definitely lost by Ford, we still have the numbers only for the period from 67-73.

-Gary Hanson, the T 5-registry owner in the US, estimates that about 500 T 5s have been exported in 65 and again in 66.
+Gary Hanson, the T-5-registry founder and owner in the US, estimated for decades that about 500 T-5s have been exported in 65 and again in 66.
 The magazine Hobby stated in its October 66 issue that from the sales start in 64 up to April 66 2500 Mustangs had been sold to Germans and 1000 to swiss people, but this might have been also a Ford promotion figure to hide correct sales figures, which were not really good.
 Following are the official figures for Ford US cars registrated in Germany.
 Be aware that they do not contain the US army staff owned Fords.

 |